p-costa/SNaC/utils/snac_grid_generator/README.md

 One checked target can also be snapped to a face of the primary block.
 Mirroring reverses the corresponding grading as well as the block geometry.
-Blocks can be reordered with their drag handles without changing IDs or friend references, and the reset-names action assigns `block-1`, `block-2`, and so on from the current list order.
+Blocks can be reordered with their drag handles without changing IDs or friend references, and the renumber action then assigns sequential IDs and names from the current list order while remapping every `F` friend reference.

 The select, move, and resize viewport tools edit block bounds directly.
 A move or resize invalidates the last structural check and refreshes the grid preview;